csxeba/Artifactorium/Readme.md

 artifactorium.register_path("csv_log", "logs/runlog.csv", is_file=True)
 ```

+#### Note on code completion

+This type of dynamic property creation does not go well with modern IDEs.
+There is one thing we can do to at least get code completion.
+An example will
+be shown for this in the *Examples* section.

 ### Resetting paths

 The root directory will always be registered under the "root" property, which cannot
 be reset.
-Any other **properties can be freely set and reset**, so it is the user's
+Any other **properties can be freely set and reset by default**.
+If this
-responsibility to watch out for overriden properties.
+is not the desired behaviour, the `allow_reset_properties` constructor parameter
+can be set to `False`, in which case a PropertyAlreadySetError will be thrown,
+which is defined in *artifactory.exception*.

 ### Accessing registered paths